pranav03singh/project-mediawiki/README.md

 # Project Architecture

 Project is divided into three parts:
 		**a.
-Development of the Mediawiki Docker image and storing in repo.**
+Development of the Mediawiki Docker image and storing in repo.** \
 		**b.
-Building of Azure Kubernetes Service (AKS) infrastructure using Terraform code.**
+Building of Azure Kubernetes Service (AKS) infrastructure using Terraform code.**\
 		**c.
-Development of Helm Charts for deployment on AKS cluster.**
+Development of Helm Charts for deployment on AKS cluster.**\
 </br>

 ## Development of the Mediawiki Docker image and storing in repo.

 The Mediawiki Application consist of the frontend application and backend database for storing data.
-In our case we have used MariaDB official image.
+In our case, we have used MariaDB official image.
 This is the [Dockerfile](/docker/Dockerfile) which is used for the Mediawiki frontend, which is based on the PHP8.1 image.
-The image was built and was stored in Azure Container Registery(ACR).
+The image was built and stored in Azure Container Registery(ACR).

 ## Building of Azure Kubernetes Service (AKS) infrastructure using Terraform code.